5 Phases of a Project: Closing

 As the project progressed, you likely changed and update your project site.
 If you are using SharePoint, you can save the project site as a template for your next project, ensuring a strong start!

-Another benefit of using SharePoint is the implementation of these changes across multiple sites with just a few clicks.
+With BrightWork Template Design Sync, you can implement these changes across multiple sites with just a few clicks.
 This saves time when creating project sites and ensures everyone involved in project management in your organization can benefit from your experiences.

 The Five Phases of Project Management and SharePoint